Utah Utes: Nickname

 The "Utes" nickname comes from the Ute tribe, from which the state of Utah derives its name.
 The Ute tribe gave the University of Utah explicit permission to use the name for all its athletic teams, which allowed the school to keep the name when the NCAA began pressuring member schools to drop Native American-themed names.
 The men's basketball team is known as the "Runnin' Utes"; the women's basketball team used to be called the "Lady Utes," but now prefers to be referred to as the "Utes"; and the women's gymnastics team is known as the "Red Rocks."

-Before 1972, Utah used the nickname "Redskins".
-The university discontinued the practice because the term "Redskin" could be considered an ethnic slur and sometimes be considered offensive by Native Americans.
+Before 1972, various nicknames were attributed to Utah athletics; in addition to "Utes", these included "Crimson" and "Redskins" among others.
+In 1972, the university formally adopted "Utes" as its official nickname.
+It simultaneously discontinued using others, including "Redskins" as the term is often used as an ethnic slur and is considered offensive to Native Americans.

 Mascot

 Swoop, a red-tailed hawk, is the mascot of the Utah Utes sports teams.
 The university introduced Swoop with the consent of the tribal council of the Ute tribe in 1996.
 Originally the school's mascot was an American Indian, but was dropped.
 Later Hoyo, a cartoon Indian Boy, became an unofficial mascot, but was also dropped.
-During the 1980s the Crimson Warrior, a Caucasian horseman dressed in Indian costume, would ride onto the field before home football games and plant a lance into a bale of hay.
+During the 1980s a horseman known as the Crimson Warrior would ride onto the field before home football games and plant a lance into a bale of hay.
 The warrior was considered more a symbol of the school than a mascot.